Gorillaism/Class-status/README.md

 The project is simulated on [Wokwi](https://wokwi.com/projects/378185869128599553).

  ### Example:
-LCD: How was class today?
+Screen: How was class today?
 ```
 Button1 = Good   Button2 = Okay   Button3 = Bad
 ```